Description View DetailsView Instructions View Customer Reviews

 Don't Let Cold Hands Keep You From Riding!

 Bar Mitts are a cold weather bicycle accessory that helps keep hands warm and comfortable in the cold, rain, snow or wind.
-Bar Mitts stay secure on the handle bars while riding allowing your hands to slide in and out without difficulty.
-Braking and shifting is also easily accomplished.
+Bar Mitts hand warmer mitts stay secure on the handle bars while riding allowing your hands to slide in and out without difficulty.
+Braking and shifting is also easily accomplished with these bicycle handlebar hand warmers.

-Bar Mitts are made of neoprene, a synthetic rubber often used for waterproofing or weather resistant clothing (wetsuits).
-The neoprene has a closed cell construction, meaning it is filled with closed air bubbles.
+These hand warming mitts are made of neoprene, a synthetic rubber often used for waterproofing or weather resistant clothing (wetsuits).
+The neoprene has a closed cell construction, meaning the handlebar mitts are filled with closed air bubbles.
 These bubbles serve as insulators, just as Styrofoam does.
 Since the cells are closed, the neoprene itself is waterproof.
 The thickness of the neoprene is 5.5 mm with nylon laminated on each side.
-Due to the body of the neoprene, the Bar Mitts stay open allowing easy access and removal of hands.
+Due to the body of the neoprene, the hand warmer mittens stay open allowing easy access and removal of hands.

 - Helps keep hands warm and comfortable in the cold, rain, snow or wind